alex-alekseichuk/spa/README.md

-# spa
+# Template of pure JavaScript application

-Template for Single Page Application
+Any such projects is based on webpack and babel as development/build tools.